Ranjan Gogoi: Rajya Sabha nomination

-President Ram Nath Kovind (pictured) nominated Gogoi to the Rajya Sabha.
+President Ram Nath Kovind (left) nominated Gogoi to the Rajya Sabha.

 Gogoi's nomination to the Rajya Sabha sparked national debate and controversy over the independence of the judiciary from the legislature and also post-retirement benefits for judges.
 Some media outlets described the nomination as "unprecedented", but other sources rejected this assertion; Gogoi is the third Supreme Court judge to serve in the Rajya Sabha, after Ranganath Misra and Baharul Islam.
 However, Gogoi is the first former Chief Justice to be nominated to his seat, since Misra and Islam were both elected to the Rajya Sabha as members of the Indian National Congress.
 President Ram Nath Kovind nominated Gogoi in exercise of his powers under Article 80 of the constitution, which specified that the president could nominate members of the Rajya Sabha who had "special knowledge or practical experience" in the fields of "literature, science, art and social service".
 Though the nomination did not specify what field Gogoi was nominated for, several sources suggested that since judges are luminaries in the field of the law, this falls under the field of social service.
 Criticism of the nomination focused more on concerns of the public perception of the independence of the judiciary.

 Critics of the Gogoi Rajya Sabha nomination alleged two types of wrong: the first alleged that Gogoi delivered favourable judgements for the Modi government in return for the Rajya Sabha seat, and the second alleged that Gogoi had delivered impartial decisions but the nomination called the integrity of those judgements into question.